-Margaret is the wife of David and the mother of four wonderful children, Cedrik (age 14), Jonas (age 8), Iszyk (age 6), and Zoe (age 1).
+Margaret is the mother of four wonderful children, Cedrik (age 16), Jonas (age 10), Iszyk (age 8), and Zoe (age 3).
 Many of her years since diagnosis have been manageable and you would have no idea she has MS just by looking at her or talking with her.
 Though there was progression of her MS, her relapses never severely affected her ability to work and take care of her family.
 In August of 2013, this all changed.

 Multiple Sclerosis (MS) is a progressive autoimmune disease in which a person’s immune system attacks the myelin sheath, the protective coating that surrounds a person’s nerves.
 The brain cannot effectively convey “commands” to other parts of the body, resulting in an array of difficulties.
 It is extremely unpredictable, as there is no way to know which part of the nervous system could be affected next.
 In the case of RRMS, after a “relapse” occurs the person eventually goes back into “remission” for an unknown period of time during which they may feel better, but many times do not regain everything that was compromised during the relapse.
 In August 2013, Margaret suffered a major relapse (a brain lesion interfering with the communication between her eyes and her brain) that left her unable to work, drive, use computers or smart phones.
 Subsequent relapses caused double vision, hypersensitivities to sounds, and difficulties controlling the right side of her body.
 Her MRIs have shown a significant amount of progression of her MS. While she has had some recovery from these relapses, she has had to make adjustments and accept her “new normal.”